Rogue-strider/Table_Reservation_Backend/README.md

 ```

 **🔐 POST /api/tables/unlock**
-Unlocks a table if the requesting user is the one who originally locked it.
+Unlocks a table if the requesting user is the one who originally locked it.<br>
 **Request Body:**
 ```json
 {